PoysenIvy/Disaster-loss-recovery-ml/README.md

-# Financial Risk & Loss Forecasting Using XGBoost Regression
+# Property Insurance Risk Classification & Claims Prediction

 ## 📈 Project Overview
+Insurance operations face a persistent challenge when it comes to accurately identifying which properties are highly likely to file claims while dealing with massive dat imbalance (as the vast majority of properties never file a claim).

-When high-impact, low-frequency events occur, operational systems face massive data volatility spikes.
-This project develops an end-to-end predictive machine learning pipeline using Python and XGBoost to forecast continuous financial loss and recovery amounts.
+Using a real-world home insurance dataset, this project develops an end-to-end predictive machine learning pipeline using Python and XGBoost to classify high-risk properties (specifically predicting whether a property will file a claim within a 3-year window).
+This serves as a scalable framework for risk evaluation, helping underwriters automate risk triaging and allocate resources more effectively.

 While applied here to catastrophic property damage claims within the insurance sector, the core architecture serves as a scalable blueprint for any enterprise looking to automate high-stakes risk triaging, optimize resource allocation, and minimize financial baseline prediction errors.